 This just shows how different feeding can be from fish to fish, even when they are in similar circumstances/spaces.

 THE BETTA’S STOMACH

-HOW MANY PELLETS SHOULD I FEED?
+HOW MANY PELLETS SHOULD I FEED MY BETTA FISH?

-The more exercise your Betta gets, the more they will want to eat, but you shouldn’t feed more than 12-pellets a day, matter what size tank.
+As mentioned the more exercise your Betta gets, the more they will want to eat.
+Just make sure you do not feed more than 12-pellets a day, no matter what size tank.